toddeTV/gltf-type-toolkit/README.dev.md

 # Developer README

 This document is intended for contributors.
-It explains how to set up the development environment for this project.
+It explains how to set up the development environment for this project.<br>
 User-oriented documentation, including installation and usage instructions, can be found in [README.md](/README.md).

 ## initial setup